This post may contain affiliate links. Please see my disclosure policy for details.

 Gloucester Cathedral has a history spanning back over 1,300 years!
 In 678 AD the Anglo-Saxon prince Osric founded a religious house here.
 It was then known as Gloucester Abbey.

-By the Norman Invasion, William the Conqueror assigned Serlo to look after the abbey as the abbot.
+During the Norman Invasion, William the Conqueror assigned Serlo to look after the abbey as the abbot.
 He was a monk from Mont St Michel in Normandy.
 After he took over, he was able to raise funds to build the abbey church we see today.

 By the Middle Ages, Gloucester Abbey was a powerful institution of religion and learning.
 Henry III was crowned here in 1216.